mlhartme/stool/README.md

 #### Description

-Updates the stage with the specified class and values.
-This is similar to the create command but the result replaces the existing stage without downtime.
+Similar to the [create](#sc-create) command, but updates the existing stage without downtime instead of creating a new stage.

+Note that previous changes by the `config` command get lost unless to repeat them in the assignment arguments.
+You'll normally call publish without arguments and thus get the configuration as defined by the class.

+Except for temporary assignments, you should adjust the classes.

 [//]: # (include classArgument.md)